The Evidence Synthesis Working group (ESWG) is a collaboration of all nine primary care member departments of the School of Primary Care Research.

 Our aim is to produce high quality reviews that not only test what works, but also determine through the use of novel evidence synthesis methods (such as realist reviews and complex reviews) what works, in what situations, for whom; and identify clinical and methodology gaps that can inform future research, inform policy and develop robust practical interventions for primary care.

-Collectively, the ESWG supports the ongoing NIHR SPCR capacity development programme in providing training, across the school, in evidence synthesis.
-We have a dedicated training group, whose key objectives is to provide training, and propagate best practice, in aspects of the more complex methods needed for evidence synthesis.
+Collectively, the ESWG supports the ongoing NIHR SPCR capacity development programme by providing training, across the school, in evidence synthesis.
+We have a dedicated training group, with key objectives to provide training, and propagate best practice, in aspects of the more complex methods needed for evidence synthesis.
 We are achieving this by creating a number of capacity building activities (SPCR ESWG training and capacity development).

 Bristol: Julia Bailey, Gene Feder, Alyson Huntley, Chris Salisbury, Rupert Payne

-Cambridge: Stephen Barclay, Isla Kuhn, Ian Wellwood, Anna De Simoni, Duncan Edwards, Jenny Lund, Yang Zhirong
+Cambridge: Stephen Barclay, Isla Kuhn, Ian Wellwood, Mila Petrova, Anna De Simoni, Duncan Edwards, Jenny Lund, Zhirong Yang

 Keele: Richard Riley, Danielle der Windt, Kym Snell, Jo Jordan, Elizabeth Cottrell, Annette Bishop, Bernadette Bartlam